bbeat2782/league-eda/README.md

 • The distribution of column Y when column X is missing and the distribution of column Y when column X is not missing, as was done in Lecture 12.
 • The empirical distribution of the test statistic used in one of your permutation tests, along with the observed statistic.

+<iframe src="assets/TVD_height0.14.html" width=800 height=600 frameBorder=0></iframe>

+<iframe src="assets/TVD_height0.2.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing

+Null hypothesis : Two sides (Blue and Red) should have about the same gold at 10 minutes since a game starts --> golddiffat10 (goldat10 - opp_goldat10) should have a mean of 0.

+Alternative hypothesis : Blue side has more goldat10 --> golddiffat10's mean is larger than 0.

+test statistic : mean

+significance level : 0.01

+<iframe src="assets/Mean_height0.08.html" width=800 height=600 frameBorder=0></iframe>

+resulting p-value : 0.0

+conclusion : Since p-value (0.0) is less than <0.05, we reject the null hypothesis --> this suggests that the Blue side has more goldat10 than the Red side

-Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.
-Justify why these choices are good choices for answering the question you are trying to answer.
+Justify why these choices are good choices for answering the question you are trying to answer:

-Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.